What benefits and allowances companies in the Netherlands should offer

 Home office budget

-For those who do choose to work from home, a home office budget is a nice-to-have that can entice good candidates.
-Certainly, this won’t be the make-or-break factor, but it’s a key part of an all-round enticing package.
-A home office budget should be around €200-€500 per person, and can be spent on tech, a new desk chair, or any other gadgets that employees deem useful to improve their productivity when working from home.
-For those looking for inspiration when it comes to spending their WFH budget, IKEA’s dedicated webpage should help!
+For those who choose to work from home, a home office budget is a valuable perk that can attract great candidates.
+While not necessarily a dealbreaker, it’s a key component of an all-round enticing package.
+A typical budget of €200-€500 per person can be used for tech upgrades, a comfortable desk chair, or other gadgets that enhance productivity.

-Extra holiday – or the ability to buy more holiday
+Additional holiday leave – or the ability to buy more holiday

 If your company can’t increase base pay on their compensation packages, the extra holiday is an attractive alternative.
 It’s proven that employees who take more holiday are actually 40% more productive than their counterparts who don’t, so this move could actually end up benefiting your business without costing you additional money.
-If you don’t want to provide an extra week or two of holiday—or even move to an open holiday policy, like Netflix and LinkedIn have done—consider giving employees the option to purchase more holiday.
+If you don’t want to provide an extra week or two of holiday, or even move to an open holiday policy, consider giving employees the option to purchase more holiday.

 man-enjoying-time-off-work